riecenaidoo/discord-npc-chat/README.md

 1. Install Dependencies:

-    *It is recommended you setup a virtual environment to work in.*
+    *It is recommended you set up a virtual environment to work in.*

     Install `discordwebhook` via pip package management tool.